napari/docs/docs/developers/documentation/index.md

   will need to contribute documents containing code or viewer interactions.

-- **If you wish to add/amend documentation that does contain code, you will also require a clean conda environment with a development installation of napari.**
+- **If you wish to add/amend documentation that does contain code, you will also require a clean conda environment with napari docs dependencies installed, but with a development installation of napari.**

   See the [contributor guide](dev-installation) for details.
 You should have [Jupyter notebook](https://jupyter.org/) installed.
 Familiarity with Jupyter